intel/nauta/docs/user-guide/actions/getting_started.md

 **Where:**

-* `-- SCRIPT-LOCATION`: The path and name of the Python script used to perform this experiment.
+* `SCRIPT-LOCATION`: The path and name of the Python script used to perform this experiment.

 To submit the example experiments, use the following: